bayoteers/BugzillaHarness/README.rst

 * **MySQL**

-   Required in order to host the Bugzilla MySQL database.
+   Required in order to run bugzilla_harness against a MySQL database.
 Any MySQLd will do, as long as you have an account that can create new databases.

         apt-get install mysql-server # Needs a MySQLd somewhere apt-get install mysql-client # mysqladmin, mysql

+* **PostreSQL**

+    Required in order to run bugzilla_harness against a PostgreSQL database.
+    Any PostgreSQL install will do, as long as you hvae an account that can create new databases.

+        apt-get install postgresql # Needs a PostgreSQL install somewhere apt-get install postgresql-client # psql, createdb, dropdb

 * **Info-Zip**